10 games industry jobs to apply for this week

 Each week at PocketGamer.biz, we will spotlight the diverse reservoir of positions available within the games industry, from industry-leading games developers to indie studios currently searching for the next shining star to add to their team.

-This week we have gathered 10 interesting positions currently available from industry-leading mobile games developers across the world, including the likes of King, Zynga, Miniclip, Niantic, Voodoo, Playrix and more.
+This week we have gathered 10 interesting positions currently available from industry-leading mobile games developers across the world, including the likes of Sega Hardlight, Activision Blizzard, Square Enix, Bandai Namco and more.

 You can also head on over to our Jobs Board for a selection of open positions now on offer.